Hermite spectral method for the inelastic Boltzmann equation

-\paragraph{Efficiency test} To show the efficiency of this method quantitatively, the computational time for these two examples is studied.
-The simulations are done on the CPU model Intel Xeon E5-2697A V4 @ 2.6GHz, and $8$ threads are utilized.
-The total CPU time and wall time, as well as the CPU time of each time step and each grid, are provided in Tab. \ref{table:diffuse_time}.
-It shows that the total time for $e = 0.9$ end $e = 0.8$ is almost the same, which indicates that the effect of the restitution coefficient on the computational time is almost negligible.
-Moreover, the total CPU time is almost $8$ times of the elapsed time, which indicates the amazing parallel efficiency of this Hermite spectral method.
-Besides, the total degrees of freedom (DOF) in the microscopic velocity space is
+\paragraph{Efficiency test} To quantify the efficiency of this method, we examine the computational time for both examples in the case of $t=0.1$.
+The simulations are performed on the CPU model Intel Xeon E5-2697A V4 @ 2.6GHz with $8$ threads utilized.
+The total CPU time and wall time, as well as the CPU time of each time step and grid, are provided in Tab. \ref{table:diffuse_time}.

+It shows that the total time for $e = 0.9$ and $e = 0.8$ is almost the same, indicating that the restitution coefficient has a negligible effect on the computational time.
+Moreover, the total CPU time is almost $8$ times of the elapsed time, which indicates the excellent parallel efficiency of this Hermite spectral method.
+Additionally, the total degrees of freedom (DOF) in the microscopic velocity space can be calculated with

-Then, the total DOF in this 2D problem is $4960$ and the CPU time per DOF per grid given in Tab. \ref{table:diffuse_time} is at $\mO(10^{-6})$.
-All these results reveal the high efficiency of this Hermite spectral method, and it will work well with parallel computing in large-scale problems.
+Hence, the total DOF in this 2D problem is $4960$ and the CPU time per DOF per grid shown in Tab. \ref{table:diffuse_time} is on the order of $\mO(10^{-6})$.
+These results demonstrate the high efficiency of this Hermite spectral method, making it suitable for parallel computing in large-scale problems.